 The traditional angler will use a large feathered hook known as a fly.
 The salmon probably interpret the fly as a rival to spawning or simply just as an annoying fish.
 More modern approaches use large silver spoons or artificial lures -again the salmon most likely sees them as a threat to spawning, and therefore lashes out and bites it.

-Rivers such as the River Severn, Tees and Usk have good salmon populations.
+Where to catch a salmon: rivers such as the River Severn, Tees and Usk have good salmon populations.

-Last date edited: 15 March 2018
+Last date edited: 3 May 2018